plcarmel/cryptic-sequences/README.md

 > echo -n 3 | openssl rc4-40 -e -K 1122334455 | xxd -p
 d9
 ```
 Ewww ! maybe not RC4.
-To be fair, I did not do any research on how to circumvent its weaknesses.
+To be fair, I didn't do any research on how to circumvent its weaknesses.
 Anyway, you get the
 idea: there is room for improvement.

 ### Let's cook a new encryption algorithm